 Vertices—Extraneous vertices may compromise quality and processing time.
 Use the Simplify Line tool to remove them.

 Reference scale—Ensure that the reference scale is set to specify the Minimum Length parameter in page units (pt, in, mm, cm).

 Here are some tips to help you use these tools together with other layers and other tools in a workflow:

-Be aware of previous runs of the data.
-If the state of the Invisibility Field is the starting point of the dataset, the tool takes these values into account when making decisions about each road segment.
+Be aware of previous runs of the data—If the state of the Invisibility field value is the starting point of the dataset, the tool takes these values into account when making decisions about each road segment.
 If you want to process data from first principals, disregarding any previous processing, calculate the values in this field to Null first.

-Consider resolving conflicts for parallel trending features.
-This tool typically retains features that are trending parallel to one another.
+Consider resolving conflicts for parallel trending features—This tool typically retains features that are trending parallel to one another.
 When these are symbolized, their close proximity may be too dense at the intended output scale.
-Consider running the Merge Divided Roads tool to create a single representative line for multilane roads and/or the Resolve Road Conflicts tool to displace graphically conflicting roads apart.
+Consider running the Merge Divided Roads tool to create a single representative line for multilane roads or the Resolve Road Conflicts tool to displace graphically conflicting roads apart.

 Partitioning large datasets